julian-molina/Documentation/_includes/trading_engine/fees-paid.md

 <!--------------------------------------------- CONTENT starts -->

-The amount paid in fees is deducted from the size placed, therefore, the size filled tends to be equal to the size placed minus the fees paid.
+The exchange does not explicitly indicate how much has been paid in fees for a given transaction.
+Instead, when Superalgos verifies if an order has been filled or not, the exchange reports the size filled and the actual rate only.

+{% include callout.html type="success" content="Exchange fees are *estimated* using the *fee structure* parameter set for the trading session.
+It is, therefore, important to set the correct values for that parameter." %}

+Exchanges deduct fees from the asset you are receiving.
+For instance, if you are selling BTC in the BTC-USDT market, then you are receiving USDT, and the exchange will deduct the fees directly from the amount of USDT you are receiving.

 <!--------------------------------------------- CONTENT ends -->